Twelve Tribes communities: Countercult movement

-Bob Pardon, the executive director of Christian countercult movement New England Institute of Religious Research has done extensive research on Twelve Tribes.
+Bob Pardon, the executive director of Christian countercult movement New England Institute of Religious Research, has done extensive research on Twelve Tribes.
 According to a report from the Southern Poverty Law Center, Pardon first became aware of Twelve Tribes when a former member reported potential evidence of child abuse.
 Because he was initially skeptical, he was given access to the group to research it.
 He also received information on the group's teachings from high level former members.
 Pardon released his research and findings in a report that stated, "Messianic Communities, under the leadership of Spriggs, has tended towards an extreme authoritarianism" and a "Galatian heresy."
 By controlling information released or that members can access, groups like the Twelve Tribes greatly discourage people from reading anything "contrary to the group and does not have TVs, radios, newspapers or books," explains Pardon.
 "The person has essentially no access to outside information."

 Since their inception roughly 25 years prior to the publication (around mid-1970s), they have found themselves the subject of scrutiny from the anti-cult movement, first in North America and later in Europe.
 In France, the group was listed on the 1995 Governmental Report by the Parliamentary Commission on Cults in France under the name "Ordre apostolique – Therapeutic healing environment."

 Twelve Tribes members Jean Swantko and husband Ed Wiseman have made efforts to combat social stigma and the anti-cult movement by engaging in dialogue with the media and government authorities.
 Swantko, who also represents the group in legal matters, has presented at conferences including the Communal Studies Association and Society for the Scientific Study of Religion as well as a chapter in James T. Richardson's Regulating Religion: Case Studies from Around the Globe.

-The Twelve Tribes has been cited by Stuart A. Wright as a group suffering from "front-end/back-end disproportionality" in media coverage.
+In contrast, NRM apologist Stuart A. Wright cites the Twelve Tribes as a group suffering from "front-end/back-end disproportionality" in media coverage.
 According to Wright, the media often focuses on unsubstantiated charges against the group, but as charges are investigated and as cases fall apart, the media covers them significantly less at the end than it does at the beginning.
 Wright then asserts that this leaves the public with the impression that the group was guilty of the disproven charges.